 - The main villains of Season 3, Zaheer and his companions, want to remove all world leaders, plunging the world into chaos.
 Considering some of the authority figures we've already seen - the warmongering Fire Lords (one of whom carried out a genocide of the Air Benders, though Zuko and his daughter have been a definite step up), the inept President of Republic City, and the cruel, vindictive Earth Queen - Zaheer has a very valid point that not even Korra can deny, though she doesn't agree with Zaheer's goal of creating total chaos.
 Zaheer ended up proving himself wrong, and it earned him and everyone nothing.

-- As Toph points out in "The Calling", Amon, Unalaq, and Zaheer had good ideas (equality, bringing spirits back, and freedom) but went too far with them.
+- As Toph points out in "The Calling", Amon, Unalaq, Zaheer and Kuvira have good ideas (equality, spirituality, freedom and unity) but went too far with them.

 - In the original 1972 adaptation of The Lorax, the Once-ler tells the Lorax that if he shuts down production of the Thneed factories which are destroying the Truffula trees, it will put hundreds of workers and family members out of a job.
 Unfortunately, the Thneed production goes too far and the very last Truffula tree is cut down to make them, resulting in not only the permanent closing of the Once-ler's factory, but the complete destruction of a beautiful forest.
-And he is implied to regret this mistake.
+And he deeply regrets this mistake.

 - Xanatos in Gargoyles is nothing if not pragmatic, so this trope is particularly evident when the heroes are... not so pragmatic.
 Most notably, in the middle of the "City of Stone" four-parter, when Goliath is about to attack Xanatos for helping Demona curse Manhattan, Xanatos asks Goliath "Do you want vengeance, or a solution?"